marovira/ctrt/README.md

 > **Note:**
 >
+> I have a blog that describes how the ray tracer was designed.
+If you're
-> If you're interested in how this ray tracer was designed, you can read about
+> interested, you can read about it
 > [here](https://marovira.github.io/p/designing-a-compile-time-ray-tracer/)

 ## Results